MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/quickstart-resource-propagation.md

 ---
-title: "Quickstart: Propagate resources from an Azure Kubernetes Fleet Manager (Fleet) hub cluster to member clusters (Preview)"
+title: "Quickstart: Propagate resources from an Azure Kubernetes Fleet Manager (Fleet) hub cluster to member clusters"
 description: In this quickstart, you learn how to propagate resources from an Azure Kubernetes Fleet Manager (Fleet) hub cluster to member clusters. ms.date: 03/28/2024
-author: schaffererin
+author: sjwaight
-ms.author: schaffererin
+ms.author: simonwaight
 ms.service: azure-kubernetes-fleet-manager
 ms.custom:
   - build-2024